lucas-almeida-silva/proffy/README.md

   - Knex
   - Express

-### :computer: Web Project
+### :computer: Web

   - React.js
   - Typescript

+### :iphone: Mobile

+  - React Native
+  - Expo

 # :rocket: Features

+### Web

   - Registration of teachers, with indication of the subject and class value per hour
   - List of available teachers and their subjects
   - Search teachers filtering by subject, day of the week and time
-  - Contact teachers
+  - Contact teachers by WhatsApp

+### Mobile

+  - Search teachers filtering by subject, day of the week and time and contact
+  - Favorite teachers

 # :seedling: How to run